crypto-org-chain/chain-docs/docs/wallets/cli.md

 ```

 :::
-The key comes with a "seed phrase", which is serialized into a human-readable 24-word mnemonic.
+The key comes with a "mnemonic phrase", which is serialized into a human-readable 24-word mnemonic.
 User can recover their associated addresses with the mnemonic phrase.

 :::danger
 It is important that you keep the mnemonic for address secure, as there is **no way** to recover it.
 You would not be able to recover and access the funds in the wallet if you forget the mnemonic phrase.